 Certified Yoga Therapy Practitioner

-The Asian yoga therapy association was established in the year 2015 to realize a long standing wish among the yoga therapists to get together for the purpose of sharing each other’s experiences and standardized yoga therapy.
+The Asia Pacific Yoga therapy association was established in the year 2015 to realize a long standing wish among the yoga therapists to get together for the purpose of sharing each other’s experiences and standardized yoga therapy.